TYLER PAYTAS

 Review of The Case for Rage: Why Anger Is Essential to Anti-Racist Struggle, by Myisha Cherry, Ethics 133: 1, 2022.

-Review of The Cosmos of Duty: Henry Sidgwick’s Methods of Ethics, by Roger Crisp,
+Review of The Cosmos of Duty: Henry Sidgwick’s Methods of Ethics, by Roger Crisp, Journal of Moral Philosophy 12: 2, 2018.

 Review of Preferences and Well-Being, edited by Serena Olsaretti, Journal of Value Inquiry 43: 2, 2009.